tongni1975/spark-nlp/docs/en/annotators.md

 </div></div><div class="h3-box" markdown="1">

+Refer to the [NerConverter](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.ner.NerConverter) Scala docs for more details on the API.

 ## Norvig SpellChecker

 This annotator retrieves tokens and makes corrections automatically if not found in an English dictionary

-**Output type:** Token
+**Output Type:** Token

-**Input types:** Token
+**Input Types:** Token

 **Inputs:** Any text for corpus.
 A list of words for dictionary.
 A comma separated custom dictionary.

-**Train Data:** train_corpus is a spark dataset of text content **Reference:** [NorvigSweetingApproach](https://github.com/JohnSnowLabs/spark-nlp/tree/master/src/main/scala/com/johnsnowlabs/nlp/annotators/spell/norvig/NorvigSweetingApproach.scala) | [NorvigSweetingModel](https://github.com/JohnSnowLabs/spark-nlp/tree/master/src/main/scala/com/johnsnowlabs/nlp/annotators/spell/norvig/NorvigSweetingModel.scala)
+**Train Data:** train_corpus is a spark dataset of text content

+**Reference:** [NorvigSweetingApproach](https://github.com/JohnSnowLabs/spark-nlp/tree/master/src/main/scala/com/johnsnowlabs/nlp/annotators/spell/norvig/NorvigSweetingApproach.scala) | [NorvigSweetingModel](https://github.com/JohnSnowLabs/spark-nlp/tree/master/src/main/scala/com/johnsnowlabs/nlp/annotators/spell/norvig/NorvigSweetingModel.scala)

 **Functions:**

-- setDictionary(path, tokenPattern, readAs, options): path to file with properly spelled words, tokenPattern is the regex pattern to identify them in text, readAs LINE_BY_LINE or SPARK_DATASET, with options passed to Spark reader if the latter is set.
+- `setDictionary(path, tokenPattern, readAs, options)`: path to file with properly spelled words, tokenPattern is the regex pattern to identify them in text, readAs LINE_BY_LINE or SPARK_DATASET, with options passed to Spark reader if the latter is set.
-- setCaseSensitive(boolean): defaults to false.
+- `setCaseSensitive(boolean)`: defaults to false.
 Might affect accuracy
-- setDoubleVariants(boolean): enables extra check for word combinations, more accuracy at performance
+- `setDoubleVariants(boolean)`: enables extra check for word combinations, more accuracy at performance
-- setShortCircuit(boolean): faster but less accurate mode
+- `setShortCircuit(boolean)`: faster but less accurate mode
-- setWordSizeIgnore(int): Minimum size of word before moving on.
+- `setWordSizeIgnore(int)`: Minimum size of word before moving on.
 Defaults to 3.
-- setDupsLimit(int): Maximum duplicate of characters to account for.
+- `setDupsLimit(int)`: Maximum duplicate of characters to account for.
 Defaults to 2.
-- setReductLimit(int): Word reduction limit.
+- `setReductLimit(int)`: Word reduction limit.
 Defaults to 3
-- setIntersections(int): Hamming intersections to attempt.
+- `setIntersections(int)`: Hamming intersections to attempt.
 Defaults to 10.
-- setVowelSwapLimit(int): Vowel swap attempts.
+- `setVowelSwapLimit(int)`: Vowel swap attempts.
 Defaults to 6.

 **Example:**

-Refer to the [NorvigSweetingApproach](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.spell.norvig.NorvigSweetingApproach) Scala docs for more details on the API.

 <div class="tabs-box" markdown="1">